Cuba is Not Its Beaches or Its Whores

 In short

-If the purpose is to be a tourist à la Houellebecq, there will those DTF.
-If you want to avoid crowds and just enjoy self-discovery trip, you can do that too (with the occasional interaction which will help you realize that Cubans approach you because they want to ask for or offer you something, or in rare instances, simply because you intrigue them).
+If the purpose is to be a tourist à la Houellebecq, there will be those DTF.
+If you want to avoid crowds and just enjoy a self-discovery trip, you can do that too (with the occasional interaction that will help you realize that Cubans approach you because they want to ask for or offer you something, or in rare instances, simply because you intrigue them).

 No, not everything is Son, Chachachá, Guaguancó, Rumba or Mambo.
-Guantanamera most times is just an eco overpowered by a Chocolate Nestlé jam that’s blastin’ from a 55′ Bell Air.
+Guantanamera is usually just an echo overpowered by a Chocolate Nestlé jam blastin’ from a modified 55′ Bell Air with a Subaru engine.

-Yes, there are hot people but, isn’t that the case everywhere, isn’t there always that person that makes you look twice?
+Yes, there are hot people, but isn’t that the case in most places?
+Isn’t there always that person who makes you look twice?
 Get the fuck over it.

-Oh, the Cuban Sandwich (or Medianoche) that I wanted to try in Cuba since I was 6-years-old, the one with ham, roast pork, Swiss cheese, pickles and mustard, no, it’s not better in Cuba.
+Oh, the Cuban Sandwich (or Medianoche) that I have wanted to try in Cuba since I was 6 years old, the one with ham, roast pork, Swiss cheese, pickles, and mustard—no, it’s not better in Cuba.

 SHARE IT: